At Cranford Park, ongoing assessment is an integral part of the learning and development processes.

 Children will either be ‘working towards’ an Age Related Expectation, or they will be ‘working at’ the Age Related Expectation.
 Children who are more able in a particular area may also be working at ‘At greater depth’ within the Age Related Expectation.

 Ongoing assessment over the year means that we track every child individually and we know exactly where each child’s attainment is in relation to their Age Related Expectations, and what their next steps will be.
 Throughout the year, children will be assessed and described as being: ‘not on track’, ‘close to being on track’, ‘securely on track’ or ‘beyond’.

 The aim is that the majority of children will be working at least at an Age Related Expectation by the end of each academic year.

-Children with Special Educational Needs in the main, should work at Age Related Expectations in curriculum areas not affected by their needs.
-Their Educational Health Care Plans and other school interventions should be successful in them meeting their personalised objectives and targets.
+Children with Special Educational Needs should, in the main, work at Age Related Expectations in curriculum areas not affected by their needs.
+Their Educational Health Care Plans and other school interventions should be successful in supporting them to meet their personalised objectives and targets.

 Statutory Testing and Reporting